YaLTeR/niri/wiki/Configuration:-Window-Rules.md

 }
 ```

-#### `border`
+#### `focus-ring` and `border`

 <sup>Since: 0.1.6</sup>

-Override the border options for the window.
+Override the focus ring and border options for the window.

-This rule has the same options as the normal border config in the [layout](./Configuration:-Layout.md) section, so check the documentation there.
+These rules have the same options as the normal focus ring and border config in the [layout](./Configuration:-Layout.md) section, so check the documentation there.

-However, in addition to `off` to disable the border, this window rule has an `on` flag that enables the border for the window even if the border is otherwise disabled.
+However, in addition to `off` to disable the border/focus ring, this window rule has an `on` flag that enables the border/focus ring for the window even if it was otherwise disabled.
 The `on` flag has precedence over the `off` flag, in case both are set.

 ```
+window-rule {
+    focus-ring {
+        off
+        width 2
+    }
+}

 window-rule {
     border {
         on